nikramakrishnan/visitor-management/README.md

 Please note that all code must be readable and comments should be used wherever required.
 Database and table names must be generic easy to understand.

-# Completion
+# Current Status
-This branch will be merged with `master` when the basic functionality (login + visitor add) is completed and tested.
+This branch is a snapshot of the latest stable functionality. visitor-management is **not complete** and **should not be deployed** yet.
+Please see the `development` branch for the latest information.